 PLEIN AIR ARTISTS

-Mission Fine Art Gallery and the Laguna Plein Air Painters Association (LPAPA) painters will be at their easels working during the event to capture moments and memories on their canvases.
-Artists from both groups will select places in the park to paint on site, or “en plein air”, a term roughly translated from the French art world meaning to paint outdoors.
+Mission Fine Art Gallery and the Laguna Plein Air Painters Association (LPAPA) artists were at the Longines FEI Jumping Nations Cup™ USA to capture moments and memories on their canvases.
+Artists from both groups selected places in the park to paint on site, or “en plein air”, a term roughly translated from the French art world meaning to paint outdoors.
+Guests were encouraged to interact with the artists to learn the importance of the plein air movement in our state’s history.

 MISSION FINE ART GALLERY